roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Delete ARMS Prometheus and ACK Prometheus.md

 # Delete ARMS Prometheus and ACK Prometheus

-This topic describes how to delete Application Real-Time Monitoring Service \(ARMS\) Prometheus and Container Service for Kubernetes \(ACK\) Prometheus.
+This topic describes how to uninstall Application Real-Time Monitoring Service \(ARMS\) Prometheus and Container Service for Kubernetes \(ACK\) Prometheus.

 ## Procedure

-You can delete ARMS Prometheus and ACK Prometheus in the ACK console.
-All data of ARMS Prometheus and ACK Prometheus is deleted.
+You can uninstall ARMS Prometheus and ACK Prometheus in the ACK console.
+All data of ARMS Prometheus and ACK Prometheus is uninstalled.
 The procedures for deleting ARMS Prometheus and ACK Prometheus are similar.
-In the following example, ARMS Prometheus is deleted.
+In the following example, ARMS Prometheus is uninstalled.

 1. Log on to the [ACK console](https://cs.console.aliyun.com).